behzadrigi/deliverable-arbitration-suite/DECISIONS.md

 all three fields were removed.
 None of the contract's actual logic depended on timestamps, so removing them did not change any behavior.

+## Why terminal settlement and a cancellation path were added

+The first submitted version of DeliverableEscrow could lock funds via `create_agreement` but had no method to actually pay the worker, refund the client, or recover funds from an agreement that never completes.
+A steward review correctly flagged this as a real gap: every deposit would stay locked forever. `release_funds` closes this gap by paying out according to the already-agreed decision, and `cancel_agreement` gives the client a way to reclaim funds if a worker never submits anything, without allowing cancellation after work has already been submitted for evaluation.
+Because `gl.block.timestamp` is unavailable in this SDK, cancellation is a state-based recovery path (available while an agreement is PENDING with no submitted evidence) rather than a time-based timeout.

+## Why release_funds validates the decision/percentage combination

+A steward review also asked that validators bind the payout percentage to the decision, rather than trusting whatever a leader proposes.
+`evaluate_deliverable` now enforces this inside the leader function itself, before a result can ever reach validator comparison or state:
+ACCEPTED must carry percent 100, REJECTED must carry percent 0, and PARTIAL must carry a percent strictly between 1 and 99.
+A second, identical check runs again immediately before state is mutated, as defense in depth against any future code path that might bypass the leader function.

+## Why value transfers use gl.get_contract_at(...).emit(value=...).__receive__()

+Sending native GEN out of a contract turned out to need a very specific, documented call shape.
+Several plausible-looking alternatives, including `gl.emit_transfer(address, amount)`, a bare `emit_transfer(address, amount)`, and `gl.ContractAt(address).emit_transfer(value=amount)`, all failed against the deployed SDK with AttributeError or NameError.
+The pattern that actually works, confirmed against GenLayer's official SDK API reference, is to obtain a proxy for the target address with `gl.get_contract_at(address)`, attach the value with `.emit(value=amount)`, and invoke `.__receive__()`, which is the documented handler for a plain value transfer with no specific method call attached.
+This was verified end to end on GenLayer Studio: `release_funds` and `cancel_agreement` both now move real GEN between the contract and the client or worker address.

 ## Why DisputeEscalation caps escalation at three stages

 An unbounded escalation process could be dragged out indefinitely by